atreyasha/dotfiles/develop.md

 4.  i3lock was tested with concurrent lock and suspend, and there is a PID check to ensure no double i3locks are created

-5.  run \`xset -display :0 dpms force on\` to ensure screen lights up after suspend, in case it was locked and dimmed earlier
+5.  \`xset -display :0 dpms force on\` to ensure screen lights up after suspend, in case it was locked and dimmed earlier

 6.  copy pre-sleep@.service and post-sleep@.service to
     /etc/systemd/system